-We all aspire to become the best and fittest versions of ourselves.
-To achieve that goal, we must maintain an active lifestyle.
-But that’s easier said than done, partly because where we live may be failing to promote a healthy way of life.
-Some cities, for instance, lack sidewalks or neighborhood parks while others encourage few fitness centers to open for business.
+It’s easy to simply aspire to become the best and fittest versions of ourselves.
+Actually achieving that goal is much more difficult, and requires a consistently active lifestyle.
+The road to an active lifestyle can be filled with obstacles, sometimes because where we live may be failing to promote a healthy way of life.
+Some cities, for instance, lack sidewalks or neighborhood parks.

 With New Year self-improvement in mind, WalletHub compared the 100 biggest U.S. cities based on 34 key indicators of an active lifestyle.
-Our data set ranges from average monthly fitness-club fee to bike score to share of physically inactive adults.
-Read on for the complete ranking, additional insight from our panel of experts and a full description of our methodology.
+Our data set ranges from the average monthly fitness-club fee to bike score to the share of physically inactive adults.

 Best & Worst Cities for an Active Lifestyle